echohack2016/project/README.md

 ## The Concept

-The team was formed around the idea of helping visually impaired users by designing a handheld ultrasonic device that provides haptic feedback through vibrations that increase and decrease proportional to the distance of objects pointed to in the immediate environment.
+The team was formed around the idea of helping visually impaired users by designing a handheld ultrasonic device that provides haptic feedback through vibrations that increase and decrease proportional to the distance of objects you are pointin to in the immediate environment.

 ![Echo Concept](https://raw.githubusercontent.com/echohack2016/project/master/concept.png)